Large Language Models as Nondeterministic Causal Models: Introduction

 There is also a growing interest in {\em self-generated explanations}, and here too the generation of counterfactuals has an important role to play \citep{agarwal24}.
 Concretely, we can test the faithfulness of an LLM's self-generated explanations by asking it directly to answer a counterfactual query, and then compare its answers to those we have generated ourselves by invoking the simple semantics. \cite{dehgha25} were the first to recently propose evaluating LLMs on self-generated counterfactual explanations, and they conclude that LLMs still perform rather poorly.
-Their method is restricted to deterministic LLMs, but the generation of counterfactuals for probabilistic LLMs allows their approach to be generalized to the probabilistic setting.
-Moving to the probabilistic setting comes with the benefit that we can instruct the LLM directly to generate counterfactuals that satisfy certain properties (such as closeness, for example), allowing one to evaluate whether it is able to generate some type of counterfactuals more faithfully than others.
+Their method is sound only for deterministic LLMs, but the generation of counterfactuals for probabilistic LLMs allows their approach to be generalized to the probabilistic setting.
+Moving to the probabilistic setting comes with the benefit that we can instruct the LLM directly to generate counterfactuals that satisfy certain properties (such as closeness, for example) by explicitly mentioning this in the prompt, allowing one to evaluate whether it is able to generate some type of counterfactuals more faithfully than others.
 We can use the simple semantics as the baseline, for it is unique in being the only type of counterfactual that is available to anyone who can access the LLM, which includes the LLM itself.
-As a final step, the ability to generate counterfactuals could then be incorporated explicitly into reasoning models.
+As a final step, the ability to faithfully generate counterfactuals could then be incorporated explicitly into reasoning models, be it by changing the training objective or by neuro-symbolic integration of the current framework on top of an LLM.

-Relatedly, one could use the generation of counterfactuals in order to suggest alternative prompts to the user that might come closer to what the user intended, based on the fact that the actual prompt $\sx$ results in a probability distribution reflecting very little confidence (for instance, because all outputs are assigned a very small probability) whereas some different but very similar prompt $\sxc$ results in assigning a large probability to only a small range of very similar outputs.
+One could also use the generation of counterfactuals in order to suggest alternative prompts to the user that might come closer to what the user intended, based on the fact that the actual prompt $\sx$ results in a probability distribution reflecting very little confidence (for instance, because all outputs are assigned a very small probability) whereas some different but very similar prompt $\sxc$ results in assigning a large probability to only a small range of very similar outputs.
 For example, imagine a user asking an LLM ``Is the King of France bald?''.
 In this case, an LLM ought not to have much confidence in any possible output.
 But if endowed with the ability to look for very similar prompts, it could suggest to the user whether they meant to ask about the President of France instead.